 It’s highly recommended to deploy DMARC enforcement slowly and constantly monitor the SPF, DMARC, and DKIM records for your sending domains.

 At GlockApps, you have the necessary tools at your disposal.
-With DMARC Analytics, you can receive DMARC reports and get insights into who is sending on behalf of your domain and how the messages sent by each source are authenticated.
+With DMARC Analyzer, you can receive DMARC reports and get insights into who is sending on behalf of your domain and how the messages sent by each source are authenticated.